 Wash your hands

-Hand hygiene is the most important measure in preventing the transmission of microorganisms.
+Hand hygiene is the most important measure in preventing the transmission of Coronavirus.
 Hand hygiene includes both washing the hands with plain or antimicrobial soap with water as well as non-rinse alcohol-based hand rubs.
 All employers should provide the following:

 • Provides employees with the ability to wash their hands with soap and water or alcohol-based hand rub;